achasveachas/react-router-nested-routes/README.md

 So far we saw how to set up our nested routes.
 We do so by making one route a child of the another route.
 For example, in our application above the Route pointing to `/movies` is a parent of the route pointing to `/movies/:id`.
 Similarly when a user visits the child url, the component from the parent route still displays, and the component from the child url is set as a child.
 To display the child component, we must make use of `this.props.children`.

 >Note: Understanding this.props.children frequently confounds students and pros alike.
 So feel free to take a break, and then review this codealong again.

+<p class='util--hide'>View <a href='https://learn.co/lessons/react-router-nested-routes'>React Router Nested Routes</a> on Learn.co and start learning to code for free.</p>